theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/reports/report-extraction-define.md

 The Report component enables data extraction from most standard and custom ABAP reports and SAP transactions.
 In general, report extraction is possible if the report returns a table-like structure in SAP.
 This is the case for many Classical or ALV reports such as RLT10010 (Evaluation of Movements per Storage type) or RKEB0601 (Display Line Items).

 {: .box-note }
-**Note:** The report component requires custom function module Z_THEO_READ_TABLE.
+**Note:** The Report component requires installation of custom function module `Z_XTRACT_IS_REMOTE_REPORT` in your SAP system.
 Import this function module before proceeding.
+For detailed information, see [Install Report Custom Fuction Module](../sap-customizing/install-report-custom-function-module).

 ### General workflow for creating a report extraction

+The following describes the most simple scenario of a workflow for creating a report extraction.
+Further tweaking may be required, see below. <br>

 When creating a new report extraction, start with executing the report in SAP.
 Know the selections or variants when executing the report.
 Format the report layout/output in a way that it returns a table-like structure.
 Save the layout as a variant if possible.

-1. Look up the ABAP report or transaction you want to extract.
+1. In the Report component, look up the ABAP report or transaction you want to extract, see [Look Up a Report or Transaction](#look-up-a-report-or-transaction)
-2. Select a variant (preferred) or manually enter selections in the Selection Screen.
+2. Select a variant or manually enter selections in the Selection Screen, see [Variants and Selections](#variants-and-selections)
-3. Automatically determine the report columns: Click the *Automatically detect columns* button.
+3. Automatically determine the report columns: Click **[Automatically detect columns]**.
 This executes the report.
-If the columns were automatically determined, column name, width and offset are listed in the columns section.
+If the columns were automatically determined, column name, width and offset are listed in the columns section, see [Define Columns automatically](#define-columns-automatically)

-    {: .box-note }
-    **Note:**
-    The Report component can automatically detect report columns if the report's output separates the columns by the pipe symbol '|'.

 4. If step 3. returns a single field, the report columns could not be detected automatically.
-Click the *Load Preview* button.
-This executes the report and displays the result in the Preview area.
-Click in the Preview area to manually set the report columns.

-This is the most simple scenario of a workflow for creating a report extraction.
-Further tweaking may be required.
+Set the report columns manually, see [Define Columns automatically](#define-columns-manually).